OpenIndiana/oi-docs/docs/handbook/getting-started.md

 ## Creating a bootable OpenIndiana USB flash drive

-### Prerequisites

-* USB flash drive - (2GB or larger)
-* Download the OpenIndiana USB Live Media installer
-* Download the appropriate OpenIndiana 1G or 2G header file

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **NOTE:**
 <div class="well">

+At this time there are 2 unique methods for creating bootable USB flash drives.
+The method you will use depends on the USB image you intend to write.

+* All releases up to and including the OpenIndiana Hipster 2016.04 release, require the use of a 1G or 2G header file during the image creation process.
+This includes the legacy oi-dev-151a series of releases.
+* All newer releases (including the experimental MATE and Gnome releases of July 2016) can be written normally using DD without the use of header files.

-At this time, creating a bootable flash drive requires the use of a header file.
+For releases requiring the use of a header file:

 * There are 2 unique USB header files (1G and 2G).
 * Please ensure you have selected the correct file.